 2. VISIT THE CASTLES OF LAPLAND

 Your journey begins in the pearl of the Bothnian Sea, the city of Kemi.
 The frozen towers of the Kemi SnowCastle pierce the electric blue sky.
 Then you travel north, ever north, to the heart of Santa Claus Village, where the Moomin SnowCastle offers a soft, round and colorful snow castle experience.
 But the north calls, and you must answer.
-You step inside the frosty halls of the Game of Thrones -inspired Lainio SnowVillage.
-The glowing eye of a frozen dragon watches you from a crack in the icy wall.
-The Mountain stands silent next to the glistening Iron Throne.
-In case you ever doubted it, Winter is Here.
+You step inside the frosty halls of the Lainio SnowVillage.
+Will you be greeted by the eye of a frozen dragon?
+A silent smiling face carved out of snow?
+A roaring polar bear?
+There are new themes and sculptures every year.

 3. WATCH THE NORTHERN LIGHTS OVER THE FROZEN BOTHNIAN BAY

 “Sometimes, unfortunately, you can’t see the Northern Lights with your naked eye,” your guide says.
 Your team has been sitting in the snow atop the frozen Bothnian Bay for a couple hours, cameras ready.
 “They’re too thin, that to us, they’re practically invisible.
 Or they’re too violet.
 The violet auroras appear when the solar wind is particularly strong.
 We can’t always see them, but our cameras can.
 We just need some kind of hint.”
 Suddenly, there’s a gasp and the guide’s face splits in a smile.
 Above you, the heavens burn green.
 “That’ll do.”